 - In the same pot, add onion and a pinch of salt.
 Cook until softened, about 5 minutes.
 If the pot is dry, add a little more oil.
 Add garlic and cook 1 minute.

-- Gradually stir in beef broth, Worcestershire sauce, and 1/2 teaspoon salt, scraping up any brown bits on the bottom of the pan.
+- Gradually stir in beef broth, Worcestershire sauce, brown sugar, and 1/2 teaspoon salt, scraping up any brown bits on the bottom of the pan.
 Bring to a boil.

 - Add carrots and potatoes.
 Cover and cook 30 minutes or until the vegetables are tender.